How to Grow Watermelon Hydroponically

 PollinationEnsure proper pollination by shaking plants or using a brush to transfer pollen

-Grow Watermelon Hydroponically by Using Support structures :
+Grow hydroponics watermelon by Support structures :

 • Trellises: Install trellises or vertical supports within your hydroponic setup.
 You can use materials like metal stakes, wooden poles, or PVC pipes arranged in a grid or linear pattern.